martinKindall/aws_spring_cloud_sandbox/README.md

 - Parameter Store

+And also trying [micrometer](https://micrometer.io/) for pushing metrics into Cloudwatch.

 ## How to unpack the JAR for containerization

 First, build the project and generate the fat JAR in build/libs (just run gradle).